 Sign-Up Bonus – Virgin Credit Card Review

-Compared with the free card, the premium version of the Virgin credit card offers a generous, total sign-up bonus of 25,000 Virgin Flying Club Miles.
-You’ll receive the Virgin Miles credit card bonus in two tranches: 15,000 miles with your first purchase and a further 10,000 miles after spending £1,500 on the card.
+Compared with the free card, the premium version of the Virgin credit card offers a generous, total sign-up bonus of 15,000 Virgin Flying Club Miles.

 As the new Virgin credit cards are issued by MasterCard they are generally accepted by more retailers than American Express.
-That said, more and more payment processing companies are accepting Amex and as such, if you’re purely focusing on sign-up bonuses, you may prefer to opt for the American Express Gold Card as opposed to the new Virgin Flying Club credit card.
-Read on to find out why!
+That said, more and more payment processing companies are accepting Amex these days.

 I would highlight that you can sign up to both the free and paid for Virgin Money credit cards.
 Subject to spending the required amounts, you can redeem both sign-up bonuses.
 You’ll need to leave a 6-month gap between signing up to each Virgin UK credit card though!

 Other Benefits of the Virgin Credit Card UK

 The premium version of the new Virgin Money credit card comes with an exceptional earning rate for a MasterCard of 1.5 Flying Club Miles for every £1 spent – with no other reward MasterCard coming close.